OpenCPIsland/KeyChainWindows/README.md

-# KeyChainWindows.dll for Club Penguin Island Offline Mode
+# KeyChainWindows.dll and MemoryMonitorWindows.dll for Club Penguin Island Offline Mode

-This project is a **fan-made recreation** of the `KeyChainWindows.dll`, which is used for encrypting and managing player data in offline mode for **Club Penguin Island**.
+This project is a **fan-made recreation** of the `KeyChainWindows.dll` and `MemoryMonitorWindows.dll`, which is used for encrypting and managing player data in offline mode for **Club Penguin Island**.
 This DLL enables secure data encryption and decryption, making it essential for players using the custom-built offline version of the game.

 ## Features